Taskeract Taskeract

 Session Naming

-Each session is assigned a generated branch name like feature/swift-falcon.
-The suffix (e.g., swift-falcon) is used as the default session title in the sidebar and the session header.
+Branch-creating sessions are assigned generated branch names like feature/swift-falcon.
+Reused branch strategies keep the source branch name instead.
+The suffix (for example swift-falcon) is used as the default session title in the sidebar and the session header when a branch-backed workspace exists.
+Headless workflows rely on the session title or workflow context instead.
 To rename a session, hover over the title in the session header and click the pencil icon.
-For web app projects, the same suffix is also used as the session's .tact subdomain.

 Embedded Terminals

-Each agent runs in a full embedded terminal with PTY support.
-This means agents render exactly as they would in your regular terminal — including colors, TUI interfaces, and interactive prompts.
+Workspace-backed sessions run in a full embedded terminal with PTY support.
+Agents render exactly as they would in your regular terminal — including colors, TUI interfaces, and interactive prompts.
 Terminal scrollback is preserved per session and restored when switching tabs.
 A separate History tab captures every line of output as clean, structured text — including content lost to screen clears and progress bar overwrites — so nothing is ever lost.
+Headless workflows skip terminal provisioning entirely.

 Resuming Sessions